braze-inc/braze-docs/_docs/_hidden/private_betas/get_canvas_url_info.md

 description: "This article outlines details about the GET Link Alias endpoint, which allows you to fetch the aliases set on a Canvas Email step."
 ---
 {% api %}
-# GET Link Alias set for a URL
+# Canvas Link Alias Endpoint
 {% apimethod get %}
 /canvas/url_info/details
 {% endapimethod %}

-This endpoint will list the alias set in a particular Email Canvas Step.
+Use this endpoint to list the link alias set in a particular Email Canvas step.

 {% apiref postman %}  {% endapiref %}